 Talk: Twist: Narrative's Double in Poetry and Popular Culture

 In this talk, Hoa Nguyen addresses poetry as a site of simultaneous struggle and recovery.
 She begins with a 1976 talk by poet Robert Duncan called "Warp and Woof," seeing in poetry's structure what Duncan calls "double events," a woven tapestry of competing terms.
 Nguyen's meditation situates poetry in an international context of Vietnamese folks songs, southern US ballads, North American punk, and Delta Blues where artists can be seen performing a range of cross-cultural defiance, political acknowledgment, and social crossings.
+One 1-hour talk

 In this series of writing workshops, we will struggle with and confront history, place, and possession(s) as we form creative answers to how works of art may act as a practice of resistance and recovery.
 As we engage modes and invite entry into enhanced receptivity to creatively address what Fred Moten calls modernity’s socio-ecological disaster, participants in this workshop will become familiar with and enact inventive writing strategies with suggestions and prompts to enact future writing.

 This is also a workshop that will “work” and our works will take shape via reading, listening, speaking, and interacting as we develop in-class writings and arrive at a shared critical vocabulary.
 Methods will include utilizing music, other texts, trance work, Oulipo and surrealist techniques, the symbols of dreams, tarot, myth, and fairytales—and more—we will engage modes and invite portals into enhanced receptivity to face the “Angel of History”.